AdrianKlessa/aes/README.md

 *The implementations are for educational purposes*

-*They are slow, don't use proper sources of entropy and are surely vulnerable to timing and various other attacks*
+*They are slow and surely vulnerable to timing and various other attacks*

 ## Resources used: